hpaluch/tex-projects/README.md

 !!Build Install

-Requires csTex and od csLatex.
-In (L)Ubuntu 14 use this command to install:
+Requires csTex and/or csLatex.
+On (L)Ubuntu 14 use this command to install:

 	sudo apt-get install texlive-lang-czechslovak

 To compile PDF file from TEX (and MF) use:

-	cd mujpoc
+	cd <SUBPROJECT_NAME>
 	make

+!!Subprojects

+* CZ [mujpoc](mujpoc/) - "Můj počítač" (My Computer) - detailed description of my PC in '90, includes graphics made in metafont
+* CZ [newspaper](newspaper/) - Newspaper typesset in Tex